robotframework/robotframework/doc/releasenotes/rf-7.0a1.rst

 Support for stringified generics and unions has now been added also to Robot Framework's argument conversion (`#4711`_).
-For example, the following typing is works nowadays also with Python 3.8:
+For example, the following typing now also works with Python 3.8:

 .. sourcecode:: python

     def example(a: 'list[int]', b: 'int | float'):
         ...

-These stringified types work also with the Remove library API and in other cases where using actual types is not possible at all.
+These stringified types are also compatible with the Remote library API and other scenarios where using actual types is not feasible.

 __ https://peps.python.org/pep-0585/
 __ https://peps.python.org/pep-0604/